 If you're new to the game – perhaps inspired by modern legends of skyrunning, like Emelie Forsberg or Sabrina Verjee – making the transition from road runners to trail running shoes can be difficult, which is why we're here to help.
 If you're male, this isn't the guide for you; you're much better served by our best trail running shoes for men page.

-We’ve rounded up and tested the best new trail shoes to help you figure out which fits your needs.
+We’ve rounded up and tested the best women's trail running shoes to help you figure out which fits your needs.
 One helpful hint: If you like a road shoe from a particular brand, trying their comparable trail shoe can often be a good starting point.
 It's worth also noting that, while perfect for hitting the technical trails with a lightweight hydration pack, trail shoes are not a substitute for the best women's hiking boots when it comes to carrying a heavier backpack.

 More than anything, knowing your preferences for cushioning and fit – along with an understanding of the types of trail conditions you’ll take on – should determine your choices, and help you select the best women's trail running shoes for you.

 The best women's trail running shoes you can buy today: our top picks

 Without further ado, we introduce you to our selection of the best women's trail running shoes in 2021.

 Lightweight, tactile runners for women who like to feel the trail beneath their feet

 RRP: $110 (US) / £84 (UK) | Weight (per shoe): 270g/9.5oz | Materials used: Mesh and TPU upper, lightweight EVA foam midsole, Vibram TC5+ rubber sole | Drop: 8mm | Colours: Black / Lichen / Black and Camo / Black and Shark / Capri / Highrise | Compatibility: Women-specific, lightweight shoes for running a wide range of trails in moderate conditions